Formo vs. Mixpanel: Which Analytics Platform Is Right for Web3 Teams?

 Key Takeaways

-Crypto product teams face a choice that Web2 companies never had to make: adapt a traditional analytics tool to track wallet-based users and onchain events, or use a platform built for Web3 from the start.
+Crypto product teams face a choice that Web2 companies never had to make: adapt a traditional analytics tool to track wallet-based users and onchain events, or use a platform built for DeFi from the start.

 Feature Comparison at a Glance